Undervalued by 30%, this wide-moat US dividend stock is a buy

 It’s also among the best value stocks for the long term.

-Mentioned: Campbell Soup Co (CPB)
+Mentioned: The Campbell`s Co (CPB)

 Campbell Soup (NYSE: CPB) shares are struggling in 2023 as increasing competition, cost pressures, and weakening consumer spending weigh on near-term sales and profits.
 Yet we’re bullish on this wide-moat dividend stock for the long term at today’s stock price—and we expect the company to increase its dividend at a mid-single-digit rate annually over the next decade.
 In fact, Campbell is on Morningstar’s list of the 10 best value stocks to buy for the long term.